OndrejSladky/kmercamel/README.md

 | Global Greedy with hashing    | YES                     | Basic               |
 | Local Greedy with AC          | YES                     | None yet            |
 | Local Greedy with hashing     | YES                     | None yet            |

+### Mask optimization

+Both the local and global greedy algorithms compute a superstring of the k-mers together with a default mask that minimizes the number of 1s.
+As noted in the paper, there are possibly many masks for a superstring, and various objectives for mask optimization can be considered, depending on the application.
+We refer to the [supplementary repository of the paper](https://github.com/karel-brinda/masked-superstrings-supplement/tree/main/experiments/08_optimize_masks) for Python scripts that take a masked superstring as input and output a masked superstring with mask optimized to the number of 1s (min or max) or to the number of runs of 1s (min).

 ## How to install